-Keratosis pilaris or “chicken skin” is a common skin condition that causes patches of rough-feeling bumps to appear on the skin.
-These tiny bumps or pimples are actually dead skin cells plugging hair follicles.
-These bumps sometimes appear red or brown in color.
+Keratosis pilaris, sometimes called “chicken skin,” is a common skin condition that causes patches of rough bumps to appear on the skin.
+These tiny bumps or pimples are dead skin cells plugging hair follicles.

-Chicken skin is commonly found on the upper arms, thighs, cheeks, or buttocks.
-Chicken skin isn’t contagious and these bumps don’t usually cause any discomfort or itching.
-This condition is known to worsen in the winter months when the skin tends to dry out, and may also worsen during pregnancy.
+Keratosis pilaris commonly occurs on the upper arms, thighs, cheeks, or buttocks.
+It isn’t contagious, and these bumps don’t usually cause discomfort or itching.

-There’s no cure for this harmless, genetic skin condition, however there are some ways to treat it, or prevent it from getting worse.
-Keratosis pilaris will usually clear up naturally by the time you reach 30 years old.
-Keep reading to learn more.
+There’s no cure for the condition, but some methods may treat it or prevent it from worsening.
+Keratosis pilaris will usually clear up naturally by the time you reach age 30.

-The bumps can appear anywhere on the skin where hair follicles exist, and therefore will never appear on the soles of your feet or palms of your hands.
-Keratosis pilaris is commonly found on the upper arms and thighs.
-In excess, it can extend to the forearms and lower legs.
+The bumps can appear anywhere on the skin where hair follicles exist and, therefore, will never appear on the soles of your feet or palms of your hands.
+Keratosis pilaris is common on the upper arms and thighs.
+It can extend to the forearms and lower legs.

 Other symptoms associated with it include: